Deprecate and rename rss_* methods to atom_* methods

 I've committed the translations in r11654 but I think it's a bit late to change the methods for 2.3.0.

-#1 Updated by Mischa The Evil almost 4 years ago
+#1 Updated by Mischa The Evil about 4 years ago

 The affected methods are